-the wheel of the year is a spiritually potent symbol of the 8 seasonal or religious festivals in neo-paganism and wicca. it is a beautiful way to honor nature's cycles providing us insightful opportunities to reflect, give thanks, set intention and release. it is a reflection of what is currently happening in nature, and how we can tap into that energy to create a life we love and feel aligned with.
+The Wheel of the Year is a spiritually potent symbol of the 8 seasonal festivals.
+I include the Germanic Sacred Nights making it 9.
+Following nature's calendar is a way to honor it's cycles providing us insightful opportunities to give thanks, set intention and release.
+A time to carve out space for reflection of what is currently happening in nature, and how we can tap into that energy to create a life we love.

 Samhain 31 October

 Winter Solstice (Yule) 21-22 December